Ekediee/divvy-bike-analysis/README.md

 **Goal:** Design marketing strategies aimed at converting casual riders into annual members.

+## Installation

+To setup this project on your local machine, do the following steps:

+-  Clone the repository into your local machine
+- Ensure you have Python installed on your machine
+- Get into the project directory on terminal: `cd divvy-bike-analysis`
+- Install the required packages: `pip install -r requirements.txt`
+- Run the project: `streamlit run app.py`

 ## Steps of Analysis

 In this project, I intend to demonstrate the step by step process of data analytics problems.
 Therefore, I will be going through the various stages of data analysis.
 The following tools and libraries were used to complete the analysis and visualization - `Python Programming language`, `Pandas`, `Plotly`, `Jupyter Notebook`, and `Steamlit` for the dashboard visualization.